 - sit up with support around his hips and behind his bottom and lower back

 - put his fingers in his mouth and start getting interested in what you’re eating – this interest will grow over the coming weeks.

 You’ll be surprised at how far your baby can roll and what she can reach, so always watch your baby.
 It doesn’t take long for baby to unexpectedly roll into or reach for something that puts her in danger.

 Here are a few simple things you can do to help your baby’s development at this age:

-- Talk to your baby and listen to his reply: by doing this you’re helping baby learn about language and communication.
-When you talk and listen with your baby, look your baby in the eye and make facial expressions to help him learn the link between words and feelings.
+- Talk and listen to your baby: by doing this you’re helping baby learn about language and communication.
+When you talk and listen, look your baby in the eye and make facial expressions to help him learn the link between words and feelings.

 - Play together: sing songs, read books, play with toys, do tummy time and make funny sounds together – your baby will love it!
 Playing together helps you and your baby get to know each other and also helps her feel loved and secure.

 - Find a routine: when it feels right for you and your baby, it can help to do things in a similar order each day – for example, feed, play, sleep.
 This pattern also helps your baby feel safe and secure.